kunalsavla20/Hotel_Booking_Analysis/README.md

 # Objective
 The objective of this project is to analyze hotel booking data and extract actionable insights to optimize the hotel booking process.

+# Data Preprocessing
+In this project, we conducted extensive data preprocessing to ensure the quality and integrity of our hotel booking dataset.
+Data preprocessing is a crucial step in any data analysis project as it helps us clean, organize, and structure the data for effective analysis and modeling.
+Below, we outline the key data preprocessing steps performed:
+Data Loading: We started by loading the raw data into our Python environment using libraries like pandas.
+This step allowed us to access and manipulate the data for further processing.

 # Methodology
 The methodology for this project involves using Python's Pandas library for data manipulation and analysis.
 I have utilize Power BI to create a dashboard that visualizes key performance indicators (KPIs) related to hotel bookings.